Xero Prio Black/White

 The Xero Prio incorporates a wide toe box and zero drop sole, both of which encourage proper posture, balance, and agility, help stabilize the foot and ankle, and enable natural arch support.
 The Prio’s flexible 5.5 mm sole allows your foot to move the way nature intended and become strong on its own, and its lightweight, huarache-inspired design is unobtrusive and provides your foot with plenty of freedom to function at its best.

-The Prio is compatible with other helpful natural footgear, including Correct Toes, Injinji toe socks, and Pedag metatarsal pads or Strutz foot pads.
+The Prio is compatible with other helpful natural footgear, including Correct Toes, Injinji toe socks, Pedag metatarsal pads or Strutz foot pads, and Naboso insoles.
 This combination of footgear helps rehabilitate the foot and restore normal and natural foot and toe alignment.
 This vegan athletic shoe also includes a FeelTrue rubber sole, an adjustable instep strap, and reflective strips to help you be seen in low-light conditions.
 Each Xero Prio shoe weighs about 6.5 oz.

 - Zero drop sole